-Kendall Jenner's Response To Backlash Over Her "Selective" Modeling Comments Is Sincere
+Kendall Jenner Just Responded To Backlash Over Her "Selective" Modeling Comments

 Kendall Jenner p*ssed off a lot of her co-workers this week.
 The model/reality star said in a recent interview that, due to her busy schedule, she's "selective" about the runway shows she does — a privilege a lot of models don't have given they weren't already rich and famous before deciding to become a model.
 Jenner received a lot of backlash on social media from a bunch of models, and now Kendall Jenner's response to backlash came in the form of a series of tweets on Aug.
 21.